-During the monsoon season, it rained daily for months, and water was plentiful.
+During the monsoon season, it rained daily for months, and the water was plentiful.
 Bomb craters filled with water and became sources for both drinking water and bathing.

 Canteens filled from these craters or streams had to be treated with iodine tablets to kill parasites and other “organisms and swimming stuff” before it could be consumed – floaties and all.
 The water was often a murky color and had a slight odor, but after thirty minutes, it was supposedly safe for drinking.
 I’ve seen times when we ran out of drinking water the day before and came upon a pond or trickling stream to fill canteens.
 This was a critical time and extremely difficult for us to wait the allotted time before taking a drink.
-Those who couldn’t, paid a price
+Those who couldn’t paid a price

 No time to bathe on patrol – troops simply cooling off

-Side note: We now know that the defoliant, Agent Orange, had leeched into the ground water and streams, and rinsed from vegetation when we used to “catch” cold, refreshing rain water as drops fell through the trees and surrounding foliage during the monsoon season.
+Side note: We now know that the defoliant, Agent Orange, had leeched into the groundwater and streams, and rinsed from vegetation when we used to “catch” cold, refreshing rainwater as drops fell through the trees and surrounding foliage during the monsoon season.
 I don’t think Iodine tablets were strong enough to protect us though!!

 The jungle fatigues worn by soldiers were lightweight and designed to dry quickly.
 However, during these humps through the jungle, fatigues were continuously soaked through with sweat, ripped by thorny vines, worn out by repeated crawling on the ground, and were never available in your size.
-Extra clothing, sometime, came out on the resupply, but normally only enough for usually half of the men.
+Extra clothing, sometimes, came out on the resupply, but normally only enough for usually half of the men.
 As a result, only the worst cases got replacements.
 Everyone else had to wait their turn until the next resupply.
 It was not uncommon to wear the same fatigues for three weeks or more.
 By that time, most were a whitish color from evaporated sweat, stiff and brown from dried mud and sometimes blood, and every pair was ripped and torn throughout.
 The standing joke was that once removed, the trousers could stand on their own accord.

 Troop awaiting his turn in the shower at the firebase after returning from a month-long mission

 Grooming was another luxury that most of us didn’t have time for.
-We didn’t carry combs or hair brushes, shaving equipment, soap, deodorant, toothpaste, and tooth brushes were used to clean our weapons and ammo.
+We didn’t carry combs or hairbrushes, shaving equipment, soap, deodorant, toothpaste, and toothbrushes were used to clean our weapons and ammo.
 Smells carried in the jungle, enabling anyone to zero in on your position – even if they couldn’t see you.

 Rice paddy water was full of feces etc. and unsafe to drink even with iodine – smells as bad as it looks

 It was best to smell like the rotting jungle you lived in and offering up the identical scent.
 There was nobody to impress in the bush, and most if not all, could care less.
-At times, we were able to smell approaching enemy soldiers because of their diet of fish, rice and fermented sauce, and sometime, the scent of burning weed when they smoked it.
+At times, we were able to smell approaching enemy soldiers because of their diet of fish, rice and fermented sauce, and sometimes, the scent of burning weed when they smoked it.

 Returning to the firebase after a month in the jungle was well received by everyone – except helicopter crews and those in the firebase; all giving us a wide berth and staying as far away from us as possible.
 The stench of returning warriors was unbearable to those greeting them at the gate.
 Many of us laughed because we didn’t notice anything different in the way we smelled, however, we were quick to note a clean and sterile, soapy smell as we entered the compound.
 It’s weird but true.